ClickFunnels vs. InstaPage: I Tried Both! [Review + Recommendation]

 Product Tour

-To shed more light on the focus areas for each of the tools and help you make a more informed decision, let's dive into a little product tour to compare them.
+To shed more light on the focus areas for each sales funnel tool and help you make a more informed decision, let's dive into a little product tour to compare them.
 This won't be a tutorial on how to use both because you can easily find support on their respective websites.
 Instead, this will focus more on the differences between the two.

 Dashboard